okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 Maps are similar to structs, but have some differences.
 These are basically `key:value` pairs.

 These are comparable to `hash` in Ruby, `object` in JavaScript or `Dict` in Python.

+For a map, the keys all need to be the same type, and the values all need to be the same type.